 Tips for dealing with shift disorder

 When you swing between night and day shifts, your body clock goes haywire.
 To mitigate the effects of night-shift fatigue, some nurses find exercising right after a shift can help you wind down before resting.
 Whatever your routine, sleeping must become your #1 priority.
 Some tips for optimizing your rest include:

 Working the night shift isn't for everyone, but sometimes it's a necessary evil.
-If you have to work the night shift, it's important to understand the damage it can do to your body and mind if you don’t take steps to maintain your health.
+If you must work the night shift, it's important to understand the damage it can do to your body and mind if you don' take steps to maintain your health.